junh1024/junh1024-Documents/KC/KC ship nicknames.md

 - Bauxite queen = Akagi	You get her free by an early quest.
 But at that time you're not realizing how much resources she eats.
 Also, there was an early bug that increased her resource consumption
 - Comrade = Hibiki/Tashkent/Gangut
 - Idol = Naka	kandex48 <> AKB48
-- Pudding = Prinz Eugen	prinz sounds like pudding in JP

 ## Pun
 - Diejobu = Damaged (Haruna)